-Three high value targets detained on the best New Year’s Day EVER.
-Three SFODAs, one Afghan ODA (yes, the Afghans have special forces and they are quite good), two Afghan Commando companies, AC-130 gunships and A-10’s all giving hell to the enemy.
-No other New Years has topped it to date.
+Three high-value targets detained on the best New Year’s Day EVER.
+Three SFODAs, one Afghan ODA (yes, the Afghans have special forces and they are quite good), two Afghan Commando companies, AC-130 gunships, and A-10’s all giving hell to the enemy.
+No other New Year has topped it to date.

 Pieces of a suicide bomber on our “alive day”.
 A 2000LB vehicle bombs hit our base camp, preceded by a suicide vest IED.
 Thank heavens for bad fuses and bad detonators.
 The EOD techs who dragged that bongo-truck-of-death away from our camp were fearless.
 The true hero of the day was the Afghan policeman who noticed something wrong, stopped the truck, but was hit by the suicide vest.
 He was a brave soul and I know he awaits the rest of us warriors in Valhalla, Heaven, or wherever you believe old Soldiers go.

 Plates of piping hot Afghan food.
 If you want the best rice and goat, go to the mountains of eastern Afghanistan, especially during the Eid al-Fitr festival.
 I’m still trying to find something similar in the U.S. No luck.

 The Team Room key.
 A Green Beret’s safe haven.
 Once you leave, you always want to go back.
 Best 27 months of my life.